canonical/observability/decision-records/2024-06-25--extra-tempo-receivers.md

 juju run tempo/0 enable-receiver otlp_grpc
 ```
 ## Benefits
-- Safeguarding against typos, unsupported protocols, duplications, ...etc. (e.g: otlp_https)
+- Minimizes the chances of user errors
 ## Disadvantages
 - We have to store the extra receivers somewhere (e.g: peer relation data).
-- Actions run on units, not apps, and are typically run on the leader unit.
+- Actions run on units, not apps.
+Hard to manage user expectations as to what'd happen if you run it on a follower unit vs. the leader.